 After students learn the basic 1s through 9s multiplication facts, if there is time, they can move on to 10s, 11s, 12s.
 After basic 1s through 9s division facts are learned (and all the other basic operations are learned) then the 10s, 11s, and 12s are a good use of time.

 **See “How to change Learning Tracks” in the FAQs and Directions document.

-If you have 30 or fewer seats, you can simply assign login information to seats in this pop-up.
-If you weren’t automatically directed here, in your dashboard click on the blue button that says + Assign Student Logins.
+If you have 30 or fewer seats, you can simply assign login information to seats by typing them in.
+If you don’t automatically get the pop-up, in your dashboard click on the teal button that says + Assign Student Logins.

 Up pops this dialog box with an empty row for each unassigned seat, ready for the logins for each student.
 For each seat create a simple username and short student passcode.
 It only has to be unique to your school or family, so make it simple and easy to enter.**

 PLEASE NOTE: We do not want to collect personally identifiable student information, so you see there’s no place for the student’s name.
 Be sure your usernames help you remember who goes with which username.
 You do need to know that, but we don’t!
 Thanks.